Digitaler-Impfnachweis/certification-apis/Implementation.md

 Cross vaccinations are second dose vaccinations, where the first dose has been a different vaccine than the second dose.

-Valid values for cross vaccines are limited to
+Valid values for cross vaccinations are limited to

 * for the vaccines by Biontech, Moderna, AstraZeneca:
     * `sd` must always be `2`